Monicapiya/daily-practice/react-notes-02.md

 State

-Components may also include state, which we’ll examine in detail, later in this course.
+Components may also include state.
 Stateful components describe visual elements with data.

 As you change and modify this data, the component automatically re-renders to reflect the change.